 About the Program

 Students paint and draw daily; they work from models, still-life, and landscapes.
-In addition, visits to museums and regular written and reflective assignments are part of the curriculum.
-Each student is also required to take one course in French language to enhance the cultural experience and facilitate full participation in the daily life of Provence.
+Visits to museums and regular written and reflective assignments are part of the curriculum.
+In addition, students will take one course in French language to enhance the cultural experience and facilitate full participation in the daily life of Provence.

-Students will take three core art courses, one IAU language course according to their level of proficiency, and one elective from the IAU School of Humanities and Social Sciences (Note: HWS students must enroll in five classes at IAU and will receive four credits upon successful completion.)
+Students will take a total of five courses: three core art courses, one IAU language course according to their level of proficiency, and one elective (from the IAU School of Humanities and Social Sciences or the School of Business and International Relations).
 Subject areas include: studio art and art history, French language, literature, and culture, anthropology, history, film studies, communication, political science, religious studies, and more.

-For more detailed information on the Marchutz School curriculum and IAU College, students should visit IAU France's Marchutz website.
+For more detailed information on the Marchutz School curriculum and IAU College, students should visit IAU's Marchutz School website.

 This program is especially applicable for students who are majoring or minoring in studio art but who also wish to find inspiration in the beautiful Provence region and its culture while learning French.
 French majors (or advanced French speakers) who are more interested in linguistic or cultural immersion than in art should consider other French language program options that offer a full linguistic immersion experience.

-This program is open to all sophomores, juniors or seniors in good academic and social standing with a minimum gpa of 2.5 or higher.
-Students must successfully complete (with a C– or better) at least one college-level French class and at least one (and preferably more) studio art course(s) prior to enrollment in Marchutz.
+This program is open to all sophomores, juniors, and seniors in good academic and social standing with a minimum gpa of 2.5.
+Students must successfully complete (with a C– or better) at least one college-level French class and at least one (and preferably more) studio art course(s) prior to enrollment in the Marchutz program.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

-Students will live with host families, the best way to experience French daily life first-hand.
-Families are carefully chosen by the local housing coordinator who will make every effort to match students with families based upon their expressed preferences.
-Students will have breakfast and dinner with their host families and can take lunch near the Institute in bistros or cafes.
+Students will live in French homes, the best way to experience French daily life first-hand.
+Homestays are carefully arranged by the local housing coordinator who will make every effort to match students with hosts based upon their expressed preferences.
+Students will have breakfast daily and dinner six days a week at their homestay and can take lunch in local bistros or cafes.

-IAU College’s Office of Student Affairs sponsors an extensive calendar of activities and events, including weekend day trips to such places as the Matisse Museum in Nice, and the culturally diverse city of Marseille.
+IAU College staff organize an extensive calendar of activities and events, including weekend day trips to such places as the Matisse Museum in Nice, and the culturally diverse city of Marseille.
 Other excursions may include the nearby hill towns of St. Remy, Lacoste, the Picasso museum in Antibes, and Arles, a site favored by Van Gogh.

-There is normally a longer excursion to Venice or Paris each semester as well.
+There is normally a longer excursion to Paris (fall semester) or Venice (spring semester) as well.
 Students will have ample opportunity to explore Provence and other regions of France during weekends and breaks.

 Students will be charged standard HWS tuition and fees, room fees, a 2/3 board fee, and a $600 administrative fee.
-This will cover tuition for a four-credit semester, health insurance, program-related activities and excursions, and homestay with partial board.
-Students should plan to bring the remaining 1/3 board fee to cover meals not included (about $950).
+This will cover tuition for a five-course semester, health insurance, housing with partial board, and program-related activities and excursions.
+Students should plan to bring the remaining 1/3 board fee (about $1100) to cover meals not included.

 NOTE: IAU College has supplemental scholarships available to students who have been accepted to the Aix/Marchutz School program.
 Please see Amy Teel at the CGE for information on how to apply for these scholarships.